Into the Woods

 Act One

 We discover three dwellings in a large forest.
-In one, we see Cinderella cleaning; in the second, we see Jack trying to milk his pathetic-looking cow, Milky-White; and in the third, we see the Baker and the Baker's Wife preparing tomorrow's bread.
+In one, we see Cinderella cleaning; in the second, we see Jack trying to milk his pathetic-looking cow, Milky-White; and in the third, we see the Baker and the Baker's Wife, preparing tomorrow's bread.

-The Narrator leads the company through "The Prologue" as we learn about a series of wishes that are more important than anything - even life itself - to these characters.
-Cinderella wants to go to the King's Festival; Jack wishes his cow could give milk; and the Baker (who believes his parents were killed in a baking accident) wishes he and his Wife could have a child.
-As these characters express their wishes, we meet Cinderella's Stepmother and stepsisters who laugh at the idea of her going to a ball; Jack's aging mother who wishes for a lot of gold and a less foolish son; and Little Red Ridinghood, who comes to buy bread, sticky buns and pies from the Baker and his Wife before starting her journey into the woods to see her sick Grandmother.
+The Narrator leads the company through "The Prologue," as we learn about a series of wishes that are more important than anything – even life itself – to these characters.
+Cinderella wants to go to the King's Festival; Jack wishes his cow could give milk; and the Baker (who believes his parents were killed in a baking accident) wishes that he and his Wife could have a child.
+As these characters express their wishes, we meet Cinderella's Stepmother and stepsisters, who laugh at the idea of her going to a ball; Jack's aging mother, who wishes for a lot of gold and a less foolish son; and Little Red Ridinghood, who comes to buy bread, sticky buns and pies from the Baker and his Wife before starting her journey into the woods to see her sick Grandmother.

-We learn Jack's cow (whom Jacks foolishly persists in refering to as "he") is no longer giving milk.
-Jack's Mother says he must sell the cow so they can survive.
+We learn that Jack's cow (whom Jacks foolishly persists in refering to as "he") is no longer giving milk.
+Jack's Mother says that he must sell the cow so they can survive.
 He is crushed because he thinks the cow is his best friend, but sets off to the market to sell it.
 Leaving Cinderella in tears, her family rides off to the ball without her.

-The Baker and his Wife learn the Witch next door, a humpbacked crone with long gnarled fingers, has placed a curse on them to prevent their having a child.
-She explains the Baker's father had stolen various vegetables from her garden many years ago to satisfy his wife's insatiable desire for greens.
+The Baker and his Wife learn that the Witch next door, a humpbacked crone with long gnarled fingers, has placed a curse on them to prevent their having a child.
+She explains that the Baker's father had stolen various vegetables from her garden many years ago to satisfy his wife's insatiable desire for greens.
 He also stole the Witch's magic beans.
-To punish him for the theft, she demanded and had been given the Baker's sister, a sibling the Baker never knew existed.
-She claims she still has the Baker's sister hidden away and that he can break the spell that makes him childless only by bringing her a cow as white as milk, a cape as red as blood, hair as yellow as corn and a slipper as pure as gold.
+To punish him for the theft, she demanded – and had been given – the Baker's sister, a sibling the Baker never knew existed.
+She claims that she still has the Baker's sister hidden away, and that he can break the spell that makes him childless only by bringing her a cow as white as milk, a cape as red as blood, hair as yellow as corn and a slipper as pure as gold.

 The Baker puts on his father's old jacket as he prepares to journey into the woods.
 He finds six beans in the pockets and wonders if they are the Witch's magic beans.
 He forbids his Wife to join him on this dangerous quest as he tries to memorize the list of things the Witch says he must deliver.
 As "The Prologue" ends, Cinderella decides to visit her mother's grave.